 The SCOE Communications Office provides communication services to support SCOE’s programs and services.
 It assists school districts in Sacramento County with strategic communications and media outreach, and serves as a key disseminator of information to educators and community leaders countywide.

-Communications Office staff members include Tim Herrera, Director; Trisha Odin, Program Analyst; Melanie Slootweg, Program Manager; Charlene VanAllen, Communications Manager; and John Woodward, Multimedia Design Specialist.
+Communications Office staff members include Tim Herrera, Director; Trisha Odin, Program Analyst; Melanie Slootweg, Program Manager; Charlene VanAllen, Manager; and John Woodward, Multimedia Design Specialist.

 Also recognized for their contributions to these projects were Sean Frame (SCOE Student Assessment and Program Accountability department), Douglas Rennie (SCOE Internet and Media Services department), and Jonathan Rhodea (SCOE College and Career Readiness department).